PX4/PX4-Devguide/en/setup/dev_env_linux_ubuntu.md

 Install the [MAVROS \(MAVLink on ROS\)](../ros/mavros_installation.md) package.
 This enables MAVLink communication between computers running ROS, MAVLink enabled autopilots, and MAVLink enabled GCS.

-> **Tip** MAVROS can be installed as a ubuntu package or from source.
+> **Tip** MAVROS can be installed as an ubuntu package or from source.
 Source is recommended for developers.

 ```sh